Supreme Council Approves Expulsion

 Han Donghoon, former leader of the People Power Party, was expelled from the party on January 29.
 As Han is expected to express his views at a press conference, the internal strife within the People Power Party is likely to intensify.

-On the morning of the same day, during the Supreme Council meeting held at the National Assembly, the People Power Party approved the Central Ethics Committee's decision to expel Han over allegations that his family manipulated public opinion on the party member bulletin board.
-This decision came just one day after Leader Jang Donghyuk returned to party affairs.
+On the morning of the same day, during a Supreme Council meeting held at the National Assembly, the People Power Party approved the Central Ethics Committee’s decision to expel Han in connection with allegations that his family manipulated public opinion on the party’s online bulletin board.
+This decision came just one day after Jang Donghyeok, leader of the People Power Party, returned to party affairs.

 Nine Supreme Council members attended the meeting.
-Of these, seven reportedly expressed support for the expulsion.
-Woo Jaejun, a pro-Han Supreme Council member, was the only one to explicitly oppose the decision.
-Speaking to reporters during the meeting, Woo stated, "This is ultimately retaliation for supporting impeachment."
-Kim Jonghyuk, a former Supreme Council member who was disciplined alongside Han with a recommendation to leave the party, wrote on social media, "I will fight to the end against the forces that destroyed conservatism: President Yoon Suk-yeol and his wife, Jang Donghyuk and his followers, and the pseudo-religious group."
+Among them, seven reportedly expressed support for Han’s expulsion.
+Woo Jaejun, a Supreme Council member known as a close ally of Han, was reportedly the only one to explicitly oppose the decision.
+After leaving the meeting, Woo told reporters, “This is ultimately retaliation for supporting impeachment.”
+Kim Jonghyuk, a former Supreme Council member who was also disciplined with a ‘recommendation to leave the party’ alongside Han, wrote on social media, “I will fight to the end against the forces that destroyed the conservative camp-Yoon Sukyeol and his wife, Jang Donghyeok and their followers, and the pseudo-religious group.”

-Han Donghoon is expected to announce his position at a press conference in the afternoon.
-The previous day, after watching a biographical film about former President Kim Youngsam, he stated, "Just as former President Kim said, 'Even if you twist the neck of a chicken, dawn will come,' I will continue to stand with the people with an unyielding spirit."
-There is also a possibility that he will file an injunction with the court to suspend the effect of the expulsion.
-Park Junghoon, a People Power Party lawmaker, said on SBS Radio that the matter would be "considered carefully."
+Han Donghoon is expected to announce his position at a press conference later in the afternoon.
+The previous day, after watching a biographical film about former President Kim Youngsam, Han said, “Just as former President Kim once said, ‘Even if you wring a chicken’s neck, dawn will still come,’ I will continue to stand with the people with an unyielding spirit.”
+He may also file for a court injunction to suspend the effectiveness of his expulsion.
+Park Junghoon, a People Power Party lawmaker, said on SBS Radio that the matter “will be carefully considered.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.